shanin11/Week-4-assignment/README.md

 GMM assumes that the data is generated from a mixture of Gaussian distributions.
 It assigns probabilities to each data point belonging to each cluster, a process known as soft clustering.

-The code and output for this are shown below.
+The code and output for implementing GMM is shown below.

    ```sh
 from sklearn.mixture import GaussianMixture